CappeSun/Examensarbete-YRGO/README.md

 `composer run dev`

 in the 'Dreamcaster/' directory.
 The chat server expects the port to be 8000.
+And don't forget the .env!

 To run the chat server, simply run